A Guide to the Cannes Lions Awards

 Success at the Festival is a remarkable achievement and no easy feat.
 Each year, only 10% of all entries make the shortlist and only 3% win an Award.

-All entries submitted will be exclusively available on The Work.
-Non-subscribers will be able to access a list with the winners’ details, while subscribers can read the full entry and supporting material.
 If you’re coming to the Festival, the Basement in the Palais will host this year’s shortlisted entries, both digitally on kiosks offering access to The Work and in exhibitions where shortlisted and Award-winning work will be displayed.

 Winners